johanbook/microk8s-example-stack/README.md

 # microk8s-example-stack

-This is a PoC for a microk8s stack using Traefik IngressRoute as ingress controller.
+This is a PoC for a microk8s stack using both Traefik's IngressRoute and NGINX as ingress controllers.
 Traefik's `forwardAuth` middleware is used to emulate global authentication (although a static response is returned, see `services/auth-server`).

 ## Installing